Tornadoes of 2015: October 30–31 (United States)

 During the early morning of October 31, ten tornadoes touched down in the densely populated Houston Metropolitan Area.
 An EF0 tornado struck a mobile home park near Alvin, causing minor damage to 20 mobile homes and overturning one of them, injuring the couple inside.
 An EF1 tornado also occurred near Manvel destroying a mobile home and damaging 5 others, injuring three people.
 Another EF0 tornado caused roof damage to the Brazos Mall in Lake Jackson.
 One tornado struck the Houston suburb of Friendswood, causing mostly moderate tree and roof damage, though one well-built house had most of its roof torn off, warranting an EF2 rating.
 Another strong tornado began at the southeast edge of Pasadena before tearing through densely populated areas of La Porte.
 The most intense damage occurred in Pasadena, where a metal-frame industrial building was destroyed at EF2 strength.
 Significant tree and roof damage occurred in La Porte, where one home had most of its roof torn off and another was shifted off of its foundation.
 Many other homes sustained lesser damage.
 A third EF0 also touched down later in the morning, causing minor damage to homes in Highlands and Barrett.
 Tornadoes continued to touch down in areas further east later in the day, as weak tornadoes touched down in Louisiana and Mississippi.
 An EF0 tornado struck residential areas of Hattiesburg, Mississippi, causing minor tree and roof damage.
 Overall, this outbreak produced 24 tornadoes, though no fatalities occurred.

 November

-There were 95 tornadoes reported in the United States in November, however, 98 were confirmed.